 - The testing toward the finish of each sprint guarantees that the bugs are gotten and dealt with in the development cycle.
 They won’t be found toward the end.

 - Because the products are tried so thoroughly with Agile, the product could be propelled toward the finish of any cycle.
 As a result, it’s bound to achieve its dispatch date.

 Limitations of Agile Methodology

 - With a less successful project manager, the project can turn into a progression of code sprints.
-On the off chance that this occurs, the projects is likely to come in late and over budget.
+On the off chance that this occurs, the projects are likely to come in late and over budget.

 - As the underlying project doesn’t have a conclusive arrangement, the last product can be horribly not quite the same as what was at first proposed.

-When should you use Agile methodology?
+When should you use an Agile methodology?

 - At the point when fast production could easily compare to the quality of the product.

 - At the point when customers will have the capacity to change the extent of the project.

 - At the point when there is certifiably not a reasonable picture of what the last product should look like.